rhberro/vimcredible/README.md

 ## Getting Started

-Before installing be sure to backup your current vim configuration folder, you should replace everything by this repository content.
+Before installing be sure to backup your current vim configuration file and folder, you should replace everything by this repository content.

 ## Installing